Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Frequently Asked Questions ==

+= Where can I find complete documentation for this plugin? = You can find the full documentation for this plugin on the [Simple Download Monitor plugin documentation](https://simple-download-monitor.com/download-monitor-tutorials/) page.

 = Can this plugin be used to offer free downloads to the users? = Yes.